 THE OLD SORTING HOUSE, 46 Essex Road, N1 8LN

 Since its construction in 1855, the building has been in single occupancy; first as the Northern District Post Office and later converted into a picture theatre as The Coronet in 1911.
-Post war, the building was used as a hardwear merchant's warehouse, an antiques shop and a furniture store from the 1990s until 2013.
+Post-war, the building was used as a hardware merchant's warehouse, an antique shop and a furniture store from the 1990s until 2013.

 Following a period of design evolution and refinement working with architects Ben Adams Associates, we are delighted to have commenced construction of our office and residential scheme for this iconic building producing:-

 Headquarters office building with a net internal area of 20,400ft2 /1,895m2